BibhasShris/to-do-list/README.md

 - Completed tasks = filter tasks where `status !== "done"`.

 This ensures the state stays minimal, consistent, and easy to update.

+For generating unique task IDs I used `Date.now()`, and for selecting due dates I used the `<input type="date">` element.
+I learned both from MDN Web Docs.